BartMassey/codepage-strings/README.md

 );
 ```

-This crate is made available under the "MIT"
+This crate is made available under the "MIT
-license.
+license".
 Please see the file `LICENSE` in this distribution
 for license terms.

 Thanks to the `cargo-readme` crate for generation of this `README`.